UVU-AI-Innovate/UTTA/examples/docs/dspy_guide.md

 # DSPy Guide for Educational AI Development

-## Learning Objectives
-By the end of this guide, you will be able to:
-- Understand the core concepts of DSPy and its application in educational AI
-- Implement adaptive teaching modules using DSPy
-- Optimize prompts for different learning styles and knowledge levels
-- Evaluate and monitor the effectiveness of your educational AI system
-- Manage implementation costs effectively

-## Target Audience
-This guide is designed for:
-- Educational technology developers
-- AI practitioners in education
-- Teachers interested in AI-enhanced instruction
-- Researchers in educational AI

-## Prerequisites
-- Basic Python programming knowledge
-- Familiarity with machine learning concepts
-- Understanding of educational pedagogy
-- Access to LLM APIs (e.g., OpenAI)

-## Core Concepts

 ### What is DSPy?
 DSPy is a framework for programming with language models that enables systematic prompt optimization.
 Think of it as a teaching assistant development toolkit that helps create more effective and consistent AI-powered educational experiences.